STForScratch/ScratchTools-Docs/README.md

 - Artist
 - Press Release (Helps get ScratchTools popular)
 - Website/Other Help

 You can easily apply for any job on our [Community Discord Server!](https://discord.gg/rwAs5jDrTQ)
 ## Building a Feature
 Creating features for ScratchTools is very easy, and we even teach people how to code them on our [Community Discord Server!](https://discord.gg/rwAs5jDrTQ)
+### About Features
+ScratchTools features are anything that manipulate (or change) Scratch to make it easier or better for certain users.
+The more users that the feature is helpful for, the more likely it is to be accepted.